Art and Music

 Permanent Art Collection

 The hospital has been collecting both donated and purchased art for more than 30 years.
 Our facilities feature thousands of pieces of original artwork, most by local and regional artists.
-Here a a few featured pieces.
+Here are a few featured pieces.

 The Promise of Spring, Frank Lawrence

 Where: University Hospital, 1st Floor, Carbone Cancer Center Waiting Room.

 "I work in a spontaneous unpremeditated manner concerning myself primarily with color and texture play allowing form and meaning to emerge in the process.
 My technique evolves from my work ethic and my love for the tools and materials.
 My goal is to express my own affirmation of life embracing challenge and struggle - while hopefully offering viewers a refuge, an opportunity for contemplation, imagination, discovery and wonder." - Frank Lawrence

 Geometry, Cherie St. Cyr

 "All of my work begins as a bolt of white cloth which I dye and manipulate with a variety of food grade resists.
 I construct my quilts from the abundant stash of colored textiles in my studio on the near east side of Madison.
 The interplay of hot and cool colors is inspiring to me.
 My work can be seen throughout the University of Wisconsin Hospital System as I am the most represented artist here." - Cherie St. Cyr

 Where: University Hospital, 2nd Floor, Surgical Waiting Area